 Several places are known in Iran, India, and Europe where natural background radiation gives an annual dose of more than 5 rem and up to 26 rem (at Ramsar in Iran).
-Lifetime doses from natural radiation range up to a couple thousand rem.
+Lifetime doses from natural radiation range as high as 2000 rem.
 However, there is no evidence of increased cancers or other health problems arising from these high natural levels.